 It was also a chance for me to stretch my writing muscles and develop some new ones with a paint brush.
 I’m happy with the results, I hope you are too.
 It weighs in at 7,500 words, featuring 18 original watercolour sketches on 38 oversize pages.
 All pictures are included in the ebook too.

 I’ve set the price at 99 cents or thereabouts for the ebook and $6.99 for the paperback as an introductory offer.

 The blurb on Amazon is: Armed with a watercolour sketchbook and a notepad, Patrick Sherriff spoke to survivors of the tsunami, met teenagers orphaned by the disaster and people still living in temporary homes four years since the earthquake to paint a portrait of what life is like now for those who lived through Japan’s worst catastrophe for a generation.

-As always, I’d love to hear what you think of the book and would really appreciate you leaving a review on Amazon.
-And if you like it, you might want to sign up for mynewsletter to get first notice of any new writing, as well as a free humorous short story I’m working on called I’m not a foreigner.
+As always, I’d love to hear what you think of the book and would really appreciate you leaving a review on Amazon, Goodreads or your own blog.
+And if you like it, you might want to sign up for my newsletter to get first notice of any new writing, as well as a free humorous short story I’m working on called I’m not a foreigner.
 I’m hoping to finish it tomorrow during my primary school daughter’s eight-hour undokai sports festival.
 It’s an annual event grossly lacking in humour.
 But that’s another story.